Login

 Deduction of estate agent commission (2.5% of the sale price) CHF 25,000

-If this is applied to the capital gains tax calculated above, the tax could be reduced as follows (WITH value-enhancing investments).
+If this is applied to the property gains tax calculated above, the tax could be reduced as follows (with value-enhancing investments).
 The value-enhancing investments increase the sale price by 1%:

-Original purchase price (and other investment costs, e.g. estate agent commission) CHF 900,000
+Original purchase price (and other investment costs, such as estate agent commission) CHF 900,000

 Value-enhancing investments CHF 20,000